 Minnesota Background Checks

-Health Street combines industry knowledge, a committed approach to accuracy and fairness and affordability in all levels of Minnesota background checks.
-Knowing the legal requirements of background checks in Minnesota keeps you and your business from stumbling into legal problems.
-Conducting thorough, factual background screens ensures peace-of-mind that your new hires are qualified and law-abiding.
+Health Street combines industry knowledge, a committment to accuracy, and a spirit of fairness when performing background checks in the Gopher State.
+Comprehensive employment screenings keep you and your business from stumbling into legal problems.
+A thorough background screening is essential to confirming that your new hires in Minnesota are qualified and honest.

-Unqualified background check companies can expose you in the following ways::
+Due diligence is critical.
+Poorly performed background checks can expose you in the following ways:

-In either case, you could be held legally liable for the CRA’s mistake.
-Go with a CRA with a proven track record, commitment to transparent compliance with background check laws in Minnesota, and a thorough approach to scrubbing the data and reporting accurate background checks.
-Let Health Street’s expertise conduct your background checks in Minnesota so you’ll know that your candidates have been fully and properly vetted before hiring.
+In either case, you could be held legally liable.
+It is critical that you stay in commpliance with local labor laws.
+Let Health Street’s experts conduct your background checks in Minnesota so you’ll know that your candidates have been fully and properly vetted before hire.

 Background Check Laws Specific to the State of Minnesota

 In Minnesota, the agency responsible for criminal records and background checks is the Bureau of Criminal Apprehension (BCA).
 The BCA is responsible for maintaining records for 15 years.
 Minnesota has specific statutes and background check criteria for employees in specific occupations, which include mandatory checks for the following positions which are involved in working with children:

 Other positions with mandatory background checks include positions related to court-ordered guardianship or conservatorship of adults, government agency employees, public safety employees, private detectives, and individuals involved in mortgage and banking professions.